cetz-package/cetz/src/path-util.typ

     length: lengths.last())
 }

+/// Extrapolates a point from a segment.
+It finds the direction the end of the segment is pointing and scales the normalised vector from the end of the segment.
+Returns {{none}} if the segment has no direction.
+/// - segment (segment): The segment to extrapolate from.
+/// - distance (float): The distance to extrapolate the point to.
+/// - rev (bool): If `true` the segment will be reversed, effectively extrapolating the point from its start.
+/// - samples (int): This isn't used.
 #let _extrapolated-point-on-segment(segment, distance, rev: false, samples: 100) = {
   let (kind, ..pts) = segment
   let (pt, dir) = if kind == "line" {